Glow-Lang/glow/README.md

 ### Being worked on

-You can watch on our [gitlab repository](https://gitlab.com/mukn/glow) what we are currently working on.
+You can watch our [GitHub repository](https://github.com/Glow-Lang/glow) for current developments.

 ### More information